Last updated on March 15th, 2023 at 06:10 am

 Islamically known as Murabaha, applicants can access this interest-free loan (if you’re qualified) for purchasing goods.

-How it works: As a business owner, you go out there to source the goods and its cost, and you are expected to present to Jaiz Bank a proforma invoice.
+How it works: As a business owner, you go out there to source the goods and its cost, and you are expected to present to Jaiz Bank a proforma invoice, you can deploy an invoice generator for this purpose.

 In turn, the bank makes direct payments to the supplier.
 Then you begin to make repayments based on T & C of the credit facility.